-Investments and investment (loss) income: Investments are stated at fair value.
-Investment (loss) income, reported in the accompanying consolidated statements of activities, includes realized and unrealized gains and losses and interest and dividend income, net of investment expenses.
+Investments and investment income (loss): Investments are stated at fair value.
+Investment income (loss), reported in the accompanying consolidated statements of activities, includes realized and unrealized gains and losses and interest and dividend income, net of investment expenses.
+Debt securities are classified as trading.